MetalES/Project-Zelda/README.md

+Repo hasn't been updates, in fact, I have a crappy internet connexion so everything takes a lot of time, will be updated when my IC will allow me to do it.

 #Current GIT Build : Unplayable.
 0.23 would break this.
 Public release planned, mostly prototype for testing items because can't debug and bug-track these.
 There is a lot of item.